 - Do you possess the necessary or prerequisite skills and experience, such as previous experience as a NED and familiarity with the organisation’s industry or sector?

-- Are you the right cultural fit for this board and organisation’?
+- Are you the right cultural fit for this particular board and organisation?

 - Do you have a solid commitment to the role and a passion for the organisation?

 To focus on your goal, start by researching and engaging before applying.
 It’s best to speak with past non-executive directors to understand the board and organisation.
 You should be able to find and contact these individuals on LinkedIn.
-However, Rocket Reach is another handy tool for researching organisations and finding individuals and their contact details.
+Rocket Reach and Contact Out are both handy tools for researching organisations, identifying individuals and obtaining their contact details.

-Engage with the organisation by using and sampling their products and services.
-Conduct mystery shopping and visit their offices or locations.
+Engage with the organisation by sampling their products and services.
+You might consider conducting mystery shopping exercises, visiting their physical offices or sites, or making calls to evaluate various customer touchpoints.
 This kind of in-person research is impressive and shows you are proactive, intelligent, connected, informed, and engaged.
-It also reflects your level of commitment that can reduce any perceived risk of your potential appointment.
+It also reflects your level of commitment, which can reduce any perceived risk of your potential appointment.

 Conclusion